-2 Rule Induction Algorithm
+Rule Induction Algorithm

-In rough set theory, concepts of coverage and accuracy are used to describe uncertainty in probabilistic rules.
+In rough set theory, concepts of coverage and accuracy are introduced to describe the uncertainty in probabilistic rules.
 In practice, every object in the data table may lead to a rule.
 The challenge is to identify significant rules, that is, accurate rules with high frequency of occurrence.
 Data mining has no a priori model, that is, no functional relationship between the data is assumed.

 A feature of geological data is that most rules are probabilistic and not deterministic.
 Another aspect of geological data is that there are relatively few attributes from a classical data mining perspective.
 These two considerations were used to develop the concepts and terms described below.
-A complete definition of the terms is in the glossary.

-2.1 Data Table
+Data Table.

-Table 1 is a schematic data table for rule induction.
-The table has M observations and N condition attributes.
+Table 1 (all Tables and Figures have been put at the back of the paper) shows a schematic data table for rule induction.
+The table has M observations, N condition attributes.
 Without loss of generality, it is assumed that there is a single decision attribute.
 Multiple decision attributes merely increase the number of rules and the configuration space.
 Initially, the condition attributes and decision attribute can have different values or categories, which must be transformed into discrete codes.
 The codes are based on statistical analysis of the data for each attribute.
 For example, the continuous variable of "gamma-ray count" may be transformed into 3 discrete codes of high, average, and low.